-- (1) Each public body and relevant private body must create, organise and maintain its information in a manner which facilitates the right of access to information, as provided in this Act. - (2) In furtherance of the obligation contemplated in subsection (1), every public body and relevant private body must: - (a) produce information in respect of all its activities, including but not limited to those expressly provided for under section 7 of this Act; - (b) arrange all information in its possession systematically and in a manner that facilitates prompt and easy identification; and - (c) keep all information in its possession in good condition and in a manner that preserves the safety and integrity of its contents.
+- (1) Each information holder must create, organise and maintain its information in a manner which facilitates the right of access to information, as provided in this Act. - (2) In furtherance of the obligation contemplated in subsection (1), every public body and relevant private body must: - (a) produce information in respect of all its activities, including but not limited to those expressly provided for under section 7 of this Act; - (b) arrange all information in its possession systematically and in a manner that facilitates prompt and easy identification; and

+(c) keep all information in its possession in good condition and in a manner that preserves the safety and integrity of its contents.